florianfesti/boxes/documentation/src/usermanual.rst

 fingers that need to fit into some holes.
 Be aware that many materials may differ from their nominal value.
-You should **always measure the thickness** for every sheet unless you have a very reliable supply that is known to stick very closly to specifications.
-For (ply) wood even a 100th of a milimeter makes a notable difference in how stiff the fit is.
+You should **always measure the thickness** for every sheet unless you have a very reliable supply that is known to stick very closely to specifications.
+For (ply) wood even a 100th of a millimeter makes a notable difference in how stiff the fit is.
 Harder more brittle materials may be even more picky.

 burn